NurioHin/mpv-bookmarker/README.md

 ctrl+b script_message bookmarker-quick-load
 ```

-The keys are only a suggestion, and can be changed to something else
+The keys are only a suggestion, and can be changed to something else.

 Open `bookmarker-menu.lua` in a text editor, and you can easily change these settings: